estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 ### Defer attribute: when the JS targets the DOM

-it tells the browser to download the `JS` files straight away, no blocking the HTML parsing, and execute the `JS` after the HTML has been parsed.
+it tells the browser to download the `JS` files straight away, no blocking the **HTML parsing**, and execute the `JS` after the HTML has been parsed.

 ```html
 <head>